Learn from and be supervised by world-leading academics.

-our outstanding research, with most departments, schools and centres rated
+most of our departments, schools and centres rated 'internationally excellent'.

 The Ageing and Assisted Living Network is a cross-disciplinary

 network of researchers established to promote innovative, multi-disciplinary